 These questions will help me find a more personalized solution to your problem.

-8. Keep in Touch Email Sample
+8. Keep in Touch Email Template

-It's sad to see a customer go -- especially one who has been loyal to your company for a while.
+It's sad to see a customer go — especially one who has been loyal to your company for a while.
 Once you've built a real relationship with a customer, the last thing you want to do is break off ties as soon as they decide to take a different path.

 As you set onto a new path, don't forget about us!
 I'd love to hear about your successes in the future and the exciting growth your company inevitably will have.